 Posts and featured articles relating to D4B

-The new Community Governance Review, which Rother legally has to hold again to check that the people of Bexhill still want a town council, opens on Friday 21 February until 4.30 pm on Friday 3 April.
-Please respond when it opens, EVEN if you did it last time.
-Thank you.
+- Consultation now openNow we can all respond!
+The new Community Governance Review, which Rother legally has to hold again to check that the people of Bexhill still want a town council, is … Read more

 Anyone at any age can feel lonely.
 Loneliness reduces the quality of life and has an impact on health and wellbeing.
 This Guide, just produced by The National Association of Local Councils and the Local Government Association, gives practical advice and case studies on what parish and town councils can do and are doing to help.
 Bexhill could do it too!